 Meet the TeleEEG primary team

 The TeleEEG team is made up of medical consultants, volunteers and professionals worldwide.
-Here are the team that make it happen.
+Here is the team that makes it happen.

 Dr. Stephen Coates